Castiglione del Lago, Italy · Friday 12 March 2027

 Use the calculator above for your exact goal time.
 Want a prediction from your own training?
 Try the marathon time predictor.

 21 Strasimeno is a full marathon held in Castiglione del Lago, Italy.
 It is scheduled for Friday 12 March 2027.
-The course is run on trail surface with 115m of total elevation gain, reaching a maximum altitude of 305m above sea level.
+The course is run on road surface with 115m of total climbing, with its high point near 305m above sea level.
 For registration and full race details, visit the official 21 Strasimeno website.

-With 115m of elevation gain, this is a moderately undulating course.
-The route ranges from 258m to 305m above sea level (47m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 115m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare 21 Strasimeno against other marathons to find the right race for your goals.